The Story Behind What’s it Worth

-Carrie is a certified member of the Appraiser’s Association of America and has been a professional appraiser of paintings, prints, and sculpture since 2007.
+Carrie is an accredited member of the Appraiser’s Association of America and has been a professional appraiser of paintings, prints, and sculpture since 2007.
 Prior to that, Carrie held various positions including a research position in the Old Master Painting Department at the Ringling Museum (Sarasota, FL) and the Museum of Fine Arts Old Masters Department (St. Petersburg, FL).
 In addition, she managed the Corporate Art Collection for BMO/Harris Bank (Chicago, IL).

-In addition to her art world entrepreneurial adventures, Carrie has a scholarly background in 15th century Central Italian Renaissance Art.
-Her Master’s thesis focused on a 16th century “Holy Family” tondo painted by an unidentified painter called “The Master of Greenville,” who worked in Perugia, under the influence of Pietro Perugino.
+In addition to her art world entrepreneurial adventures, Carrie has a scholarly background in 15th-century Central Italian Renaissance Art.
+Her Master’s thesis focused on a 16th-century “Holy Family” tondo painted by an unidentified painter called “The Master of Greenville,” who worked in Perugia, under the influence of Pietro Perugino.

 Carrie also has a passion for working with the descendants of families who are seeking to restitute artwork looted by the Nazi Regime.
 One of the many paintings she is working to restitute is included on the famed Monuments Men “Most Wanted” list (titled “Tyrolean with Cat” by Lovis Corinth).
 She has spoken publicly and written on the topic in various capacities and remains steadfast in working with these families alongside authorities, such as the Art Recovery Group, to have the artwork located and subsequently returned to the descendants.